abbasarezoo/site/_posts/2016-07-03-five-tips-for-students-young-designers.md

 ---
 layout: post
 title:  "Five tips for students and young designers"
-description: "A career in the design industry can be hard to begin with, here’s some handy advice get you ahead of the game"
+description: "Forging career in the creative industries can be hard to begin with, here’s some handy advice get you ahead of the game"
 date:   2017-07-03 08:29:49
 category: Advice
 ---

 Here’s something you may already know: getting a gig in the design industry is difficult.
 It’s a crowded market with employers looking for multi-disciplined creatives and standing out from the crowd can be difficult.
-At Vivid, we actively encourage applications and enquiries from students and graduates.
-So if that's you Here’s a few tips on how get to get your foot in the door.
+At Vivid, we actively encourage applications and enquiries from students, graduates and designers who are new to the game.
+So if that's you, here’s a few tips on how get to get your foot in the door.

 ## 1. Get some kit

-Before you do anything you need some kit.
-Having your own hardware is a must and if it's a laptop, even better.
-You might need need to take it with you to freelance gigs, meetings, presentations and (hopefully) interviews.
+Having your own hardware is a must.
+If it's a laptop, even better.
+You might need need to take it with you to freelance gigs, meetings, presentations and interviews.

-If you're doing freelance work for an agency, it's likely that most studios will have a machine for you.
+If you're doing freelance work for an agency, it's highly likely that they will have a machine for you.
 But being able bring your own gear will definitely open up a few doors at smaller agencies.

 ### Thinking different

+While developers tend to go with non-Mac options.
+Designers traditionally go with Apple hardware.
+But if you're new to the game, money will be tight.
+You could get a MacBook, or you could get a very powerful Windows laptop for a quarter of the price.

+> Spoiler alert: designing on a PC is no different to designing on a Mac.
+Design studios use Macs based on nothing other than tradition.
+Yes, there was a time when Macs were more suited for designing with, but those days are long gone.

-You could get a MacBook, but, you need think clever in this early stage of your career.
-It's easy to forget that you can get a very powerful Windows laptop for a quarter of the price.
-The difference in price will leave you plenty of budget for important things like software (see below), wireless peripherals (mouse etc.), business cards and travel.
+It's down to you be intelligent about your budget.
+The difference between the price of Apple hardware and the alternatives is well documented.
+This difference could leave you plenty of budget for important things like software (see below), wireless peripherals (mouse etc.), business cards and travel.

-There's no getting away from it, the design industry is be very snobbish about hardware, especially Apple kit.
-Don’t be put off by this, I worked on a Windows machine in my previous position and it was great.
-If your work is good, it doesn’t matter what machine you did it on.

 ###